Zackptg5/Aria2-Android/README.md

 ## Issues

-Static linked doens't resolve url names - you'll have to use direct ip address of the server or use dynamic linked (dynamic linked requires libssh2.so in lib or lib64 depending on architecture)
+Static linked doens't resolve url names - you'll have to use direct ip address of the server or use dynamic linked (dynamic linked requires libssh2.so and libz.so.1 in lib or lib64 depending on architecture)

 ## Prerequisites